pahansen95/text-adventure/src/PoC/README.md

 - **Event Callbacks**

   When an event is received, it invokes an associated functional interface of the capability.
 In the example of "movement", the "kinematics" interface implemented by the entity would be invoked.
 Whether or not a callback is idempotent is up to the implementation: multiple movements should stack while multiple "interactive" requests should only apply once per "session".
 There is no "engine" that holistically orchestrates transition of state; transitions can be concurrently invoked by callbacks.
-The "engine" is implicitly provided by the imperative statement, evaluations & conditions distributed across all of the entity's possible capabilities.
+The "engine" is implicit in the imperative statement, evaluations & conditions distributed across all of the entity's capability interfaces.

 - **Behavior Trees**